wds4/DCoSL/dips/conceptGraph/README.md

 23 May: DIPs-104, 106 have been reassigned; need to make sure changes are propageted throughout this repo

+Consider reorganizing as follows:
+- 100 words and wordTypes
+- 101

 # NOT YET ADDED: